Planning Maps / Areas / Hornsby / Mount Colah

 Is Mount Colah flood-prone?

-Very little of Mount Colah carries a mapped flood overlay (the Hornsby average is 2%).
+Flood mapping covers Mount Colah and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Colah bushfire-prone?